 Dark chocolate reduces platelet activation; this antiplatelet activity explains the important role in patients with coronary artery disease.

-Tropilab uses the herbal tincture of the raw cacao beans and the leaves as an herbal dietary supplement.
+Tropilab uses the herbal tincture of the raw cacao beans and the leaves.

 The (bitter) cacao beans contain more than 400 plant chemicals!